 The available data do not support population modeling for squids in the GOA, so many of the standard sections of text usually required for NPFMC SAFE reports are not relevant.
-We discuss estimates of M and present several alternatives for calculating recommended OFL and ABC.
+Although the biomass estimates for squid are not sufficiently reliable for a Tier 5 approach, we present a discussion of M estimation for comparison purposes and for future use if reliable biomass estimates become available.